KNOW THE REAL HISTORY OF MOSQUE

 We are Ahle Sunnat Wal Jamaat جماعت اہل سنت.
 The Jamia Mosque is open to visitors throughout the year.
 This is not just a mosque for prayers rather it is a community centre for all.
 The Centre is committed to preserving an Islamic identity.

-Muslim community, promoting a comprehensive Islamic way of life based on the Holy Quran and the Sunnah of Prophet Muhammad (PBUH).Learn More
+The Muslim community promotes a comprehensive Islamic way of life-based on the Holy Quran and the Sunnah of Prophet Muhammad (PBUH).Learn More

-Since Jamia Mosque Al-Mustafa establishment in 1973 making it the first purpose built mosque in borough of Reigate and Banstead for Ahle Sunnat wa Jama’at, the mosque has gone through many phases of development and progress.
+Since Jamia Mosque Al-Mustafa’s establishment in 1973 making it the first purpose-built mosque in the borough of Reigate and Banstead for Ahle Sunnat wa Jama’at, the mosque has gone through many phases of development and progress.
 The building has become an attractive landmark of our borough of Reigate and Banstead and is well-known to all Muslim and non Muslim, with a proud history.
 Serving the community, the mosque has developed over the years catering for all people by providing vital services and assistance.

 With recent developments, the services being offered have increased; a recent renovation means that the Masjid accommodates more people than ever, with a modern wudhu (ablution) facility catering for men and women.

 Our aspirations are to provide a range of holistic, culturally sensitive services for the community of Surrey, drawing on our Islamic values and heritage, with a view to improving quality of life and enhancing community cohesion.

 Our aims are to:

 - Focus on the needs of the diverse Muslim community whilst ensuring services are open to all.

 - Meet the needs of the local community by promoting health, education and employment opportunities.